-This is supported by accurate knowledge and understanding, from the time period specified, that is relevant to the question.
-There is a line of reasoning presented which is mostly relevant and which has some structure.
 NB: The quality of explanation offered together with additional identified examples will determine the overall mark within the level.
-Level 2 The response has an Level 2 answers will typically identify examples of religion causing war OR of other causes from either the early modern or the modern era e.g. 6-9 explanation about the historical events and periods, which uses relevant second Religion was a main cause of war throughout the period 1500 to 2010.
-Elizabeth I was a Protestant and she went to war with Spain, which was a Catholic country. order historical concepts, and gives an answer to the question set.
-Britain also fought a civil war and one of the reasons for this was because parliament believed that Charles I was making too many changes to religion. • This is supported by some knowledge and understanding, from the time period specified, that is relevant to the question.
+Level 2 answers will typically identify examples of religion causing war OR of other causes from either the early modern or the modern era e.g. 6-9 the daily modern of the modern of a dig.
+Religion was a main cause of war throughout the period 1500 to 2010.
+Elizabeth I was a Protestant and she went to war with Spain, which was a Catholic country.
+Britain also fought a civil war and one of the reasons for this was because parliament believed that Charles I was making too many changes to religion.
 NB: Award higher marks in the level for more examples.
-There is a line of reasoning which has some relevance and which is presented with limited structure.
-Level 1 Level 1 answers will typically demonstrate simple knowledge or make assertions e.g. 1-5 • The response has a basic explanation about the historical events and periods in the question, though the specific question may be answered only partially or the answer may be close to assertion that is not supported by the preceding There have been lots of wars between 1500 and 2010 and some of the reasons were to do with religion and some of the reasons were to do with other things like land and money.
+Level 1 answers will typically demonstrate simple knowledge or make assertions e.g. 1-5 There have been lots of wars between 1500 and 2010 and some of the reasons were to do with religion and some of the reasons were to do with other things like land and money.
+Level 2 answers will typically identify examples of religion causing war OR of other causes from either the early modern or the modern era e.g. Religion was a main cause of war throughout the period 1500 to 2010.
+Elizabeth I was a Protestant and she went to war with Spain, which was a Catholic country.
+Britain also fought a civil war and one of the reasons for this was because parliament believed that Charles I was making too many changes to religion.
+NB: Award higher marks in the level for more examples.
+Level 1 answers will typically demonstrate simple knowledge or make assertions e.g. There have been lots of wars between 1500 and 2010 and some of the reasons were to do with religion and some